epsitec-sa/creative-docs/README.md

 If you are very motivated and want to build on this project, you might find the following documents usefull:

-- [HISTORY_AND_FUTURE.md](HISTORY_AND_FUTURE.md) a summary of the history of creativedocs and a few guidelines on how to adapt it for the future
+- [HISTORY_AND_FUTURE.md](HISTORY_AND_FUTURE.md) a summary of the history of Creative Docs .NET and a few guidelines on how to adapt it for the future
-- [DESIGN.md](DESIGN.md) an overview of the main components that make creativedocs
+- [DESIGN.md](DESIGN.md) an overview of the main components that make Creative Docs .NET
 - [TODO.md](TODO.md) a list of improvement ideas you could work on
-- `lstodos.py` a python script to find todo comments and unimplemented methods in the creativedocs project
+- `lstodos.py` a python script to find todo comments and unimplemented methods in the Creative Docs .NET project

 ## Authors and acknowledgment

 The original software was developed at Epsitec SA, mainly by Pierre Arnaud and Daniel Roux, between 2004 and 2014.
-In 2024, an attempt to port the software for macos and linux was started by Baptiste Lambert with the help of Roger Vuistiner.
+In 2024, an attempt to port the software for macOS and Linux was started by Baptiste Lambert with the help of Roger Vuistiner.

 ## License